Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </div>

       <p>
-        The functions it calls handle resizing the internal data structure used by the dictionary, if that’s necessary.
+        The functions it calls handle resizing the internal data structure used by the dictionary, if that's necessary.
       </p>
     </div>